javacc/javacc/docs/faq.md

  */
 public class MyApp {

-  File file = "../path/UnicodeFile.txt";
+  File file = "../path/UnicodeInputFile.txt";

   public static void main(String[] args) {

     Reader reader = new InputStreamReader(new FileInputStream(file), "UTF-8");

-    // create a SimpleCharStream - for JavaCharStream, the modifications
+    // create a SimpleCharStream (for JavaCharStream the modifications
-    // to this line of code are obvious.
+    // to this line of code are obvious).
     SimpleCharStream charStream = new SimpleCharStream(reader);

     // create a token manager and parser